Q: If my pet gives me a hard time when I try to brush his teeth, how will you be able to clean his teeth without using sedation or anesthesia?

 Q: Do you do extractions?

-A: No. because extractions are painful, the anesthesia process would ussually be recommended.
-Our staff may be able to recommended a vet near you.
+A: No. Extractions require oral surgery and are done under anesthesia at a full service veterinary clinic.
+Our staff may be able to recommend a veterinarian near you.

 Q: What form of payment do you take?